 - Sennheiser HD650

-Note: Headphones acceptable for use are NOT LIMITED to those listed above.
-As mentioned earlier, the Mojo is amazing with low-end and high-end headphones.
+DON’T LIMIT yourself to the headphones I’ve listed here!
+As I mentioned earlier, the Mojo is amazing with low-end and high-end headphones.

 List of the Best IEMs for the Mojo

-If you do not like using headphones, do not worry because the Mojo works great with IEMs.
+If you don’t like using headphones, don’t worry because the Mojo works great with IEMs too!